emilyallegretti/CSE3901-Lab3/Project2/README.md

 As an Admin, you are not only able to browse the catalog, but you are also able to edit and delete courses and sections, and create new courses and sections.

-Editing a course: click "Edit" for the course you'd like to edit.
+*Editing a course*: click "Edit" for the course you'd like to edit.
 This will bring up a form for that course that you can edit and update:

 ![adminedit](https://user-images.githubusercontent.com/105804647/229328724-ce00887f-0027-42eb-a627-a6d624d63c46.PNG)

-Deleting a course: click "Delete" for the course you'd like to delete.
+*Deleting a course*: click "Delete" for the course you'd like to delete.
 You'll be asked to confirm before deleting:

 ![deletecourse](https://user-images.githubusercontent.com/105804647/229328729-f6282178-6dce-4c8f-9445-fd32fa593cd6.PNG)

-Creating a course: click "Create Course" at the bottom of the courses list page.
+*Creating a course*: click "Create Course" at the bottom of the courses list page.
 This will bring up a form that you can fill in new course data for:

 ![newcourse](https://user-images.githubusercontent.com/105804647/229328798-4199bf31-c1df-4b66-a774-e7da378a69a4.PNG)

 You can view, edit, create, and delete sections in the same way by navigating to the "Sections" page for a specific course.